 In cases in which the pregnant woman is also murdered, IDS would not expect to see any significant changes in IDS expenditures.
-In other words, the defendant would already be facing a potentially capital offense or a second degree murder charge for his conduct against the pregnant woman.
-In that event, this bill would merely add a second (and probably lesser) charge to the charge the defendant would already be facing.
+In other words, the defendant would already be facing a capital offense for their conduct against the pregnant woman.
+In that event, the bill would merely add a second (and probably lesser) charge to the charge the defendant would already be facing.
 While there may be some modest increase in defense expenditures as a result of the second charge, it is difficult to assign a monetary value.

-For example, IDS would expect defense costs to change from the average cost for a Class B2 felony (\$1,635 average for a non-trial and a range between \$3,900 and \$11,250 for a trial) to the average cost for a non-death eligible Class A felony (\$3,127.50 average for a non-trial and a range between \$7,650 and \$41,400 for a trial).
+If the pregnant woman is not also murdered, but there are grounds to bring another charge against the defendant for violence against her, the fiscal impact would depend on the charges brought for the conduct against the pregnant woman.
+For example, IDS would expect defense costs to change from the average cost for a Class B2 felony (\$1,635 average for a non-trial and a range between \$3,900 and \$11,250 for a trial)1 to the average cost for a non-death eligible Class A felony (\$3,127.50 average for a non-trial and a range between \$7,650 and \$41,400 for a trial2).